willgarcia/rosa-cloudformation/README.md

 ### Step 2: ROSA - initialisation

-Once step 1 is completed, the ROSA configuration and account roles can be created
+Once step 1 is completed, the ROSA configuration and account roles can be created as per the following steps.

 1. Extract the VPC CIDR ranges where OpenShift will be deployed: